carbon-language/carbon-lang/llvm/docs/LangRef.rst

       "<tag>"([ <holds for value> [, <attribute argument>] ])

-* The tag of the operand bundle is the name of attribute that can be assumed to hold.
+* The tag of the operand bundle is usually the name of attribute that can be assumed to hold.
+It can also be `ignore`, this tag doesn't contain any information and should be ignored.
 * The first argument if present is the value for which the attribute hold.
 * The second argument if present is an argument of the attribute.